Australia Energy Information

 Total Energy Consumption

-Oil, natural gas, and coal (including lignite) all have similar market shares in energy consumption (32%, 31%, and 30%, respectively).
-The share of coal decreased by almost 10% points since 2010, while the share of natural gas increased by 8.5% points.
+Oil, coal (including lignite), and natural gas have comparable market shares in energy consumption (32%, 31%, and 28%, respectively).
+The share of coal has decreased by 11% since 2010, while the share of natural gas increased by 6%.

 Interactive Chart Australia Total Energy Consumption